Skip to main content

 FDA warning letter — February 2026

 The FDA issued a warning letter to SkinnyRX’s parent company Lean Rx, Inc. in February 2026 for false or misleading compounded GLP-1 marketing claims on their website.
 This addressed website marketing, not medication manufacturing or safety.
 We include it because you should have the full picture.
-If this concerns you, Eden offers a similar compounded path with no FDA enforcement history.
+If this concerns you, Embody offers another compounded tirzepatide path — with a low first-month price and a needle-free GLP-1 gum option — that you can compare.

 • Both injectable and oral tablet formats — unique on this list